 Southwest Wildlife Online Tracking Training

 Southwest Wildlife Online Tracking Training is a distance-learning wildlife track and sign identification training resource.
-Its mission is to teach track & sign identification to beginning and intermediate students in a way that assists them in achieving Cybertracker certification within two years.
+Its mission is to teach track & sign identification to beginning and intermediate students in a way that assists them in achieving Cybertracker certification within one year of completing the course sequence.
 Applicants who have some involvement in wildlife conservation are given precedence in admission.
 Examples of such involvement include but are not limited to biological research, wildlife monitoring, public outreach, education, habitat restoration or cleanup, contributing observations or identifications to iNaturalist, or assisting with administration in a conservation organization.

 Participation in wildlife conservation may be performed as a professional or as a volunteer.
 The ideal student is someone who intends to apply track & sign identification to some aspect of wildlife conservation and who has limited access to other tracking education resources.
 The seven blocks of the course offered by Southwest Wildlife Online Tracking Training focus on species from San Diego County because the principal author of the course materials has thousands of animal track and sign photos from that region.
 The course teaches a particular analytical approach to track and sign identification that has been used successfully on Cybertracker track & sign evaluations.
 The approach can be applied equally well to species from any region.

-The course consists of approximately 40 weeks of study that is divided into seven blocks.
-Study materials are downloadable from the online classroom, and most exercises consist of track & sign identification problems based on photographs of tracks or signs.
-Student solutions to the exercises are posted as comments to the exercise posts.
-Solving the solutions to the exercises are arrived at through conversations with an assigned instructor.
+The course sequence consists of seven mini-courses.
+Mini-courses are scheduled according to applicant demand.
+Study materials are downloadable from the online classroom.
+Each mini-course has an exercise set and a test.
+Most exercise and test questions consist of track & sign identification problems based on photographs of tracks or signs.
+Student answers to exercise questions are posted as comments to the exercise question posts.
+Solutions to the exercises are arrived at through conversations with an assigned instructor.
+A certificate is granted to students who pass the test iabout:blank#blockedn the Comprehensive Review mini-course.
+Certificate holders are granted access to all future course materials via "observer" accounts.